Last updated April 2018

-The Rohingya people have lived in Burma for centuries, yet they are reviled as outsiders, accused of being illegal immigrants from Bangladesh.
-In 1982, the Burmese government stripped them of their citizenship, and through subsequent waves of violence destroyed their communities and denied them freedom of movement in the country they call home.
+The Rohingya community has lived in Burma for centuries, yet they are reviled as outsiders, accused of being illegal immigrants from Bangladesh.
+In 1982, the Burmese government stripped Rohingya residents of their citizenship, and through subsequent waves of violence destroyed their communities and denied them freedom of movement in the country they call home.

 As of 2015, there were approximately 1 to 1.5 million Rohingya people in Burma, though the exact number is unknown.
-Because in Burma, they are not officially recognized as an ethnic group, in the 2014 census the Burmese government refused to count Rohingya residents unless they declared themselves Bengali.
+Because in Burma the Rohingya community is not officially recognized as an ethnic group, in the 2014 census the Burmese government refused to count Rohingya residents unless they declared themselves Bengali.

 How did tensions escalate?

-In 1962, a military coup in Burma hurled the country into a military dictatorship that has severely oppressed many ethnic minorities including the Rohingya people.
+In 1962, a military coup in Burma hurled the country into a military dictatorship that has severely oppressed many ethnic minorities, including the Rohingya community.

-Because of ethnic, religious and political differences—and because of shifting demographics— Rohingya and Rakhine Buddhists have long been entangled in a cycle of tension, flare ups of violence, and retaliation.
-The Burmese military has consistently stoked violence against them and suppressed their uprisings with brutal force.
+Because of ethnic, religious and political differences—and because of shifting demographics—Rohingya Muslims and Rakhine Buddhists have long been entangled in a cycle of tension, flare-ups of violence, and retaliation.
+The Burmese military has consistently stoked violence against Rohingya people and suppressed their uprisings with brutal force.

-In 1982, the military regime passed a citizenship law that gradually rendered the Rohingya people stateless.
-To this day, Rohingya people in northern Rakhine State require authorization from the Burmese and Rakhine authorities to travel between and even within towns.
+In 1982, the military regime passed a citizenship law that gradually rendered Rohingya residents stateless.
+Ever since, Rohingya people in northern Rakhine State have needed authorization from the Burmese and Rakhine authorities to travel between and even within towns.
 In June 2012, after a new wave of violence, Burma’s security forces forced many of the state’s Rohingya population into Internally Displaced Person camps.

 What sparked the latest crisis?

-On August 25th, 2017, the Arakan Rohingya Salvation Army (ARSA), a disorganized militant group, attacked 30 police posts and an army base in the state’s north using sticks, knives and homemade bombs—killing 12 security force members.
-The Burmese government cites this attack as the reason for the massive campaign that the country’s military unleashed, which they termed a “clearance operation.”
+On August 25th, 2017, the Arakan Rohingya Salvation Army (ARSA), a disorganized militant resistance group, attacked 30 police posts and an army base in Rakhine State using sticks, knives and homemade bombs—killing 12 security force members.
+The Burmese government cited this attack as the reason for the massive campaign that the country’s military unleashed against the Rohingya community, which they termed a “clearance operation.”

-However, the 2017 attacks have not only targeted ARSA forces.
-Rather, the attacks on civilians have been widespread, brutal and systematic, specifically targeting the Rohingya population—murdering villagers, raping women and burning entire villages to the ground.
-A United Nations human rights report released in October 2017 concluded that the Burmese security forces “purposely destroyed the property of the Rohingya, scorched their dwellings and entire villages in northern Rakhine State, not only to drive the population out in droves but also to prevent the fleeing Rohingya victims from returning to their homes.”
-Most crucially, the United Nations High Commissioner for Human Rights recently declared that the current attacks on the Rohingya people constitute “a text book case of ethnic cleansing.”
+But the 2017 attacks did not only target ARSA forces.
+Rather, they targeted Rohingya civilians with widespread, brutal and systematic attacks—murdering villagers, raping women and burning entire villages to the ground.
+A United Nations human rights report released in October 2017 concluded that the Burmese security forces “purposely destroyed the property of the Rohingya community, scorched their dwellings and entire villages in northern Rakhine State, not only to drive the population out in droves but also to prevent the fleeing Rohingya victims from returning to their homes.”
+Most crucially, the United Nations High Commissioner for Human Rights recently declared that the recent attacks on the Rohingya people constitute “a textbook case of ethnic cleansing.”

 In just three months, the military has driven more than 600,000 Rohingya refugees into neighboring Bangladesh—thrusting the Rohingya people’s plight into the international spotlight.